 In 1965, the District was legislatively created, pursuant to the laws of Florida, to own and operate medical facilities in DeSoto County.
 The District continued acute health care services established by local physicians in 1912.
 The District is governed by five directors appointed by the Governor of the State of Florida for terms of four years each.
-The current enabling Act of the District was passed by a Special Act of the Florida Legislature as Chapter 2004-450, Laws of Florida (the Act), which codified all prior laws that established the District, a public body corporate and politic of the state of Florida.
+The current enabling Act of the District was passed by a Special Act of the Florida Legislature as Chapter 2008-270, Laws of Florida (the Act), which codified all prior laws that established the District, a public body corporate and politic of the State of Florida.

-In 1985, due to certain national regulatory changes and a Florida change to state retirement coverage, a tax exempt 501(c)3 organization was formed.
+In 1985, due to certain national regulatory changes and a Florida change to state retirement coverage, a tax exempt 501(c)3 organization was formed, with the District as the Sole Member.
 Assets and the responsibility of operating the Hospital were transferred to this new organization.
 In 2010, due to various regulatory and other factors, the assets, except those accounts related to capital assets, were transferred back to the District.
 See Note 1 to the financial statements for additional information.

 The hospital is primarily utilized by patients who are covered under Medicare, Medicare, or uninsured.
-Under Medicare hospitals are paid based on the inpatient prospective payment system (IPPS).
+Under Medicare, hospitals are paid based on the inpatient prospective payment system (IPPS).
 Each inpatient receives a diagnosis related group (DRG) with a payment weight assigned to measure the average resources used to treat the patient with that diagnosis.
-A hospital can qualify for a Disproportionate Share payment (DSH) for treating a high percentage of low income patients.
-The payment is an percentage add on to the Medicare payment.
+A hospital can qualify for a Disproportionate Share Hospital payment (DSH) for treating a high percentage of low income patients.
+The payment is a percentage add on to the Medicare payment.
 Hospitals can also qualify for an outlier payment for patients with unusually high DRGs.
-The outpatient prospective payment system works essentially the same way in that diagnostic testing, surgeries, therapies and other treatments are set based on an average of resources used for the patient.
-Each year the payment system is review and adjusted to align with goals for improving transparency and promoting patient centered care.
+The outpatient prospective payment system (OPPS) works essentially the same way in that diagnostic testing, surgeries, therapies and other treatments are set based on an average of resources used for the patient.
+Each year the payment system is reviewed and adjusted to align with goals for improving transparency and promoting patient centered care.
 The DSH payments are reviewed as a part of the maximum allowed through the DSH cost limit cap that includes LIP, DPP, and Medicaid shortfalls from Cost Report submissions.

 Medicare has made a number of changes in reimbursement and reporting requirements.
 The District provides a price estimator on its website to assist patients in understanding the financial information related to services they seek.
 This allows potential patients access to data provided by their health plan regarding coverage and contractual elements as it relates to services provided by the District.
+Similar information is now being made available through patients' health plans.
+The hospital is known to be lower cost to patients as compared to other hospital facilities in Southwest Florida.

-Management's Discussion and Analysis (Unaudited) Year Ended September 30, 2023
+Management's Discussion and Analysis (Unaudited) Fiscal Year Ended September 30, 2024